jhu-dvrk/dvrk-ros/dvrk_robot/video.md

 ```sh
 crw-rw----+ 1 root video 81, 0 Nov 14 11:47 /dev/video0
 ```
-you will need to add your user id to the video group.
+you will need to add your user id to the `video` group.
+Do not use `sudo tvtime`, it might work for `tvtime` but it's not going to work with `gscam`.
+You should fix the unix file permissions first and make sure you can access the video without `sudo`.

 To test each channel one after another:
 ```sh